 KCYB strongly prefers that students commit for the full academic year.

-Students must take private lessons through their 10th grade year.
+It is strongly recommended that students take private lessons at least through their 10th grade year.

 Students must meet all attendance requirements of rehearsals and performances.